metrico/cFlux/README.md

 <img src="https://user-images.githubusercontent.com/1423657/50525862-772d8480-0ade-11e9-95d5-d5150332eb18.png" width=120>

 # nonFlux
-Experimental, unoptimized InfluxDB to Clickhouse Gateway prototype for Timeseries.
+Experimental, unoptimized InfluxDB API to Clickhouse DB Gateway prototype for Timeseries.

 **Do not use this!**